 Cycle the classic Les Alpilles loop with its limestone and almost lunar landscape.
 Visit the fairytale gothic hilltop village of Les Baux, then follow our guide through Van Gogh’s last residence, where he produced some of his most famous works.

-Ride through the beautiful Vaucluse Mountains where we arrive to a royal picnic in an exclusive wine domain.
+Ride through the beautiful Petit Lubéron valley to arrive at a royal picnic in an exclusive wine domain.
 Indulge in a tasting led by a former Alain Ducasse Sommelier.
-Our final night's dinner is in a magical private room, but not before sharing a glass of wine accompanied by some local jazz musicians.
+Tonight, celebrate all the new memories you've made over an indulgent gourmet dinner.

 Enjoy a farewell breakfast in Ménerbes at the hotel, then au revoir in Avignon.